How to Change the Language in Zoom Conferencing

 You’ll need to set that language as the top preferred on the “Preferred Language Order” list.
 Now, restart the Zoom app and make sure the changes took effect.

-Access Settings, choose System and tap the globe icon for “Language & input”.
-Thereon, select “Languages” and hit “Add Language”.
+Access Settings, choose System and tap “Language & input”.
+Thereon, select “Language and region” and hit “Add a language”.